Autoenhance-ai/Serverless-Enhanced-Versioning/README.md

 # Serverless Enhanced Versioning

 This plugin extends the versioning support in Serverless.
-The goal is to allow customers ways to version and controll the roll out of new verzions of their code.
+The goal is to allow customers ways to version and control the rollout of new versions of their code.

 When deploying 50% of your traffic will automatically go to the new version.
 Run `sls demote` to revert ot the old veraion or `sls promote` to move to the new version.